Blind Luck: 2009: two-year-old season

-Blind Luck won four of her six career juvenile starts.
+Blind Luck won four of her six juvenile starts.
 Two of her wins were in Grade I stakes races: the Oak Leaf Stakes and the Hollywood Starlet Stakes.
 She also placed third in the Grade I Breeders' Cup Juvenile Fillies behind Shebewild and second in the Grade I Del Mar Debutante Stakes to Mi Sueno.

 2010: three-year-old season

-Blind Luck made her 3-year-old debut a winning one in the Grade I Las Virgenes Stakes where she rallied to win by a nose over Evening Jewel.
-In the Grade I, $250,000 Santa Anita Oaks, Blind Luck closed well but found herself trapped on the inside until the final sixteenth of a mile.
-She rallied late but fell short by 3/4 lengths, coming in third behind Crisp and All Due Respect.
+Blind Luck made her 3-year-old debut a winning one in the Grade I Las Virgenes Stakes, where she rallied to win by a nose over Evening Jewel.
+In the Grade I, $250,000 Santa Anita Oaks, she closed well but was trapped on the inside until the final sixteenth of a mile.
+She rallied but fell short by 3/4 lengths, coming in third behind Crisp and All Due Respect.
 In the Grade II Fantasy Stakes at Oaklawn Park on April 3, she won as a come-from-behind favorite, taking the race by 2½ lengths.
 The 136th running of the Grade I Kentucky Oaks took place on April 30, 2010, on Churchill Downs' traditional dirt course.
 Blind Luck was listed as a 6-5 morning-line favorite in a field of 14 and broke from post 5 with regular jockey Rafael Bejarano aboard.
 After checking in last for the first half of the race, she came home strongly to catch Evening Jewel at the wire to win the Oaks.
 Her time for the 1 1/8-mile race was 1:50.70.